ono-midori/ono-midori.github.io/techs/libevent.md

 - Write as much of the data as we can
 - Remember how much we wrote, and if we still have more data to write, wait for the connection to become writable again.

-This buffered IO pattern is common enough that Libevent provides a generic mechanism for it.
+*This buffered IO pattern is common enough that Libevent provides a generic mechanism for it.
 A "bufferevent" consists of an underlying transport (like a socket), a read buffer, and a write buffer.
-Instead of regular events, which give callbacks when the underlying transport is ready to be read or written, a bufferevent invokes its user-supplied callbacks when it has read or written enough data.
+Instead of regular events, which give callbacks when the underlying transport is ready to be read or written, a bufferevent invokes its user-supplied callbacks when it has read or written enough data.*

 There are multiple types of bufferevent that all share a common interface.
 As of this writing, the following types exist:

-- socket-based bufferevents: A bufferevent that sends and receives data from an underlying stream socket, using the event_* interface as its backend.
+- socket-based bufferevents: A bufferevent that sends and receives data from an underlying stream socket, using the `event_*` interface as its backend.
-- asynchronous-IO bufferevents: A bufferevent that uses the Windows IOCP interface to send and receive data to an underlying stream socket.
-(Windows only; experimental.)
-- filtering bufferevents: A bufferevent that processes incoming and outgoing data before passing it to an underlying bufferevent object—for example, to compress or translate data.
+- filtering bufferevents: A bufferevent that processes incoming and outgoing data before passing it to an underlying bufferevent object -- for example, to compress or translate data.
 - paired bufferevents: Two bufferevents that transmit data to one another.

 As of Libevent 2.0.2-alpha, the bufferevents interfaces here are still not fully orthogonal across all bufferevent types.
 In other words, not every interface described below will work on all bufferevent types.
 The Libevent developers intend to correct this in future versions.

 Bufferevents currently only work for stream-oriented protocols like TCP.
 There may in the future be support for datagram-oriented protocols like UDP.

-All of the functions and types in this section are declared in event2/bufferevent.h.
-Functions specifically related to evbuffers are declared in event2/buffer.h; see the next chapter for information on those.
+All of the functions and types in this section are declared in `event2/bufferevent.h`.
+Functions specifically related to evbuffers are declared in `event2/buffer.h`; see the next chapter for information on those.

 ### Bufferevents and evbuffers

-Every bufferevent has an input buffer and an output buffer.
-These are of type "struct evbuffer".
-When you have data to write on a bufferevent, you add it to the output buffer; when a bufferevent has data for you to read, you drain it from the input buffer.
+*Every bufferevent has an input buffer and an output buffer.
+These are of type `struct evbuffer`.
+When you have data to write on a bufferevent, you add it to the output buffer; when a bufferevent has data for you to read, you drain it from the input buffer.*

 The evbuffer interface supports many operations; we discuss them in a later section.

 ### Callbacks and watermarks

-Every bufferevent has two data-related callbacks: a read callback and a write callback.
-By default, the read callback is called whenever any data is read from the underlying transport, and the write callback is called whenever enough data from the output buffer is emptied to the underlying transport.
-You can override the behavior of these functions by adjusting the read and write "watermarks" of the bufferevent.
+Every bufferevent has two data-related callbacks: a read callback and a write callback. *By default, the read callback is called whenever any data is read from the underlying transport, and the write callback is called whenever enough data from the output buffer is emptied to the underlying transport.
+You can override the behavior of these functions by adjusting the read and write "watermarks" of the bufferevent.*

 Every bufferevent has four watermarks:

-- Read low-water mark: Whenever a read occurs that leaves the bufferevent’s input buffer at this level or higher, the bufferevent’s read callback is invoked.
+- Read low-water mark: Whenever a read occurs that leaves the bufferevent's input buffer at this level or higher, the bufferevent's read callback is invoked.
 Defaults to 0, so that every read results in the read callback being invoked.
-- Read high-water mark: If the bufferevent’s input buffer ever gets to this level, the bufferevent stops reading until enough data is drained from the input buffer to take us below it again.
+- Read high-water mark: If the bufferevent's input buffer ever gets to this level, the bufferevent stops reading until enough data is drained from the input buffer to take us below it again.
 Defaults to unlimited, so that we never stop reading because of the size of the input buffer.
 - Write low-water mark: Whenever a write occurs that takes us to this level or below, we invoke the write callback.
 Defaults to 0, so that a write callback is not invoked unless the output buffer is emptied.
 - Write high-water mark: Not used by a bufferevent directly, this watermark can have special meaning when a bufferevent is used as the underlying transport of another bufferevent.
 See notes on filtering bufferevents below.

 A bufferevent also has an "error" or "event" callback that gets invoked to tell the application about non-data-oriented events, like when a connection is closed or an error occurs.
 The following event flags are defined:

-- BEV_EVENT_READING: An event occured during a read operation on the bufferevent.
+- `BEV_EVENT_READING`: An event occured during a read operation on the bufferevent.
 See the other flags for which event it was.
-- BEV_EVENT_WRITING: An event occured during a write operation on the bufferevent.
+- `BEV_EVENT_WRITING`: An event occured during a write operation on the bufferevent.
 See the other flags for which event it was.
-- BEV_EVENT_ERROR: An error occurred during a bufferevent operation.
+- `BEV_EVENT_ERROR`: An error occurred during a bufferevent operation.
 For more information on what the error was, call EVUTIL_SOCKET_ERROR().
-- BEV_EVENT_TIMEOUT: A timeout expired on the bufferevent.
+- `BEV_EVENT_TIMEOUT`: A timeout expired on the bufferevent.
-- BEV_EVENT_EOF: We got an end-of-file indication on the bufferevent.
+- `BEV_EVENT_EOF`: We got an end-of-file indication on the bufferevent.
-- BEV_EVENT_CONNECTED: We finished a requested connection on the bufferevent.
+- `BEV_EVENT_CONNECTED`: We finished a requested connection on the bufferevent.

 ### Deferred callbacks

 By default, a bufferevent callbacks are executed immediately when the corresponding condition happens.
-(This is true of evbuffer callbacks too; we’ll get to those later.)
-This immediate invocation can make trouble when dependencies get complex.
-For example, suppose that there is a callback that moves data into evbuffer A when it grows empty, and another callback that processes data out of evbuffer A when it grows full.
-Since these calls are all happening on the stack, you might risk a stack overflow if the dependency grows nasty enough.
+(This is true of evbuffer callbacks too; we'll get to those later.)
+This immediate invocation can make trouble when dependencies get complex. *For example, suppose that there is a callback that moves data into evbuffer A when it grows empty, and another callback that processes data out of evbuffer A when it grows full.
+Since these calls are all happening on the stack, you might risk a stack overflow if the dependency grows nasty enough.*

 To solve this, you can tell a bufferevent (or an evbuffer) that its callbacks should be deferred.
-When the conditions are met for a deferred callback, rather than invoking it immediately, it is queued as part of the event_loop() call, and invoked after the regular events' callbacks.
+When the conditions are met for a deferred callback, rather than invoking it immediately, it is queued as part of the `event_loop()` call, and invoked after the regular events' callbacks.

 ### Option flags for bufferevents

 You can use one or more flags when creating a bufferevent to alter its behavior.
 Recognized flags are:

-- BEV_OPT_CLOSE_ON_FREE
-When the bufferevent is freed, close the underlying transport.
+- `BEV_OPT_CLOSE_ON_FREE` When the bufferevent is freed, close the underlying transport.
 This will close an underlying socket, free an underlying bufferevent, etc.

-- BEV_OPT_THREADSAFE
-Automatically allocate locks for the bufferevent, so that it’s safe to use from multiple threads.
+- `BEV_OPT_THREADSAFE` Automatically allocate locks for the bufferevent, so that it's safe to use from multiple threads.
-- BEV_OPT_DEFER_CALLBACKS
-When this flag is set, the bufferevent defers all of its callbacks, as described above.
+- `BEV_OPT_DEFER_CALLBACKS` When this flag is set, the bufferevent defers all of its callbacks, as described above.
-- BEV_OPT_UNLOCK_CALLBACKS
-By default, when the bufferevent is set up to be threadsafe, the bufferevent’s locks are held whenever the any user-provided callback is invoked.
-Setting this option makes Libevent release the bufferevent’s lock when it’s invoking your callbacks.
+- `BEV_OPT_UNLOCK_CALLBACKS` By default, when the bufferevent is set up to be threadsafe, the bufferevent's locks are held whenever the any user-provided callback is invoked.
+Setting this option makes Libevent release the bufferevent's lock when it's invoking your callbacks.

 ### Working with socket-based bufferevents

 The simplest bufferevents to work with is the socket-based type.
-A socket-based bufferevent uses Libevent’s underlying event mechanism to detect when an underlying network socket is ready for read and/or write operations, and uses underlying network calls (like readv, writev, WSASend, or WSARecv) to transmit and receive data.
+A socket-based bufferevent uses Libevent's underlying event mechanism to detect when an underlying network socket is ready for read and/or write operations, and uses underlying network calls (like readv, writev, WSASend, or WSARecv) to transmit and receive data.

 #### Creating a socket-based bufferevent

-You can create a socket-based bufferevent using bufferevent_socket_new():
+You can create a socket-based bufferevent using `bufferevent_socket_new()`:

 ```c++
 struct bufferevent *bufferevent_socket_new(